The CAPNETZ Study – the centerpiece of the CAPNETZ STIFTUNG

 From the study to the practice

-The coordination of numerous study centres, diagnostics and the biobank is very complex and requires a centralized data collection system in frame of which CAPNETZ study centres and coordination headquarters can access our certified study portal.
+The coordination of numerous study centres, diagnostics and the biobank is very complex and requires a centralised data collection system, which is accessible by all involved bodies through our certified study portal.

-Patient recruitment begins with informing patients and getting consent for recording of clinical data and storage of samples.
-Then, at baseline visit, clinical data on disease symptoms, the medical history of the patient including comorbidities and other risk factors, risk scores, lab results, microbiological results, and medications are documented.
+Patient recruitment begins with patient information and consent.
+At the baseline visit, clinical data on disease symptoms, the medical history of the patient including comorbidities and other risk factors, risk scores, lab results, microbiological results, and medications are documented.
 Different biological samples are collected and sent to the biobank in Hannover: EDTA-blood, serum, plasma, urine, PAXGene-RNA and lower respiratory tract samples (e.g. sputum).
-Respiratory material is also send to the central bacteriology and virology labs in Lübeck and Freiburg.
+Upper respiratory material is also send to the central bacteriology and virology labs in Lübeck and Freiburg.
 Hospitalised patients undergo further examinations and sampling on days 3 and 7.
-Two further long-term follow-ups are conducted also for ambulatory patients and constitute of a telephone visit for checking patient status after 28 and 180 days.
+Two further long-term follow-ups are conducted also for ambulatory patients and consist of a telephone visit for checking patient status after 28 and 180 days.

 Patient safety and promotion of scientific research are our highest priority

-The CAPNETZ study is conducted according to predetermined ethical standards.
+The CAPNETZ study is conducted according to pre-determined ethical standards.
 Coherent data monitoring ensures not only completeness and plausibility of our data, but also makes sure that the patient’s consent is always respected.
 Distribution of our data to researchers requires an intense data clearing process.
-Thus, in order to access our database, research institutions can officially apply for a CAPNETZ-associated research project.
+Thus, in order to access our database, research institutions can officially apply .

 Our data informs the national S3 guideline